$100M Leads Review (The 9-Figure Lead Secret?)

 The leveraged leads section is where the real value lives for experienced funnel builders.

 Leveraged leads mean your funnel fills without more ad spend.
 You scale WITHOUT burning out.
-You can take a week off, and leads STILL come in.
+You take a week off, and leads STILL come in.

 For experienced marketers, the leveraged leads chapter alone justifies the read.
 The rest is a refresher.